wrandtkeflvc/fl_islandora_forms/templates/README.txt

 Installed on FSU's site.
 There is a duplicate Full MODS form named "Full MODS_Flambeau".
 That form is associated with the PDF content model, and this template is installed on that association.

 template_fsu_circa2015_FullMODS_secolo.xml
 Installed on FSU's site.
 There is a duplicate Full MODS form named "Full MODS_secolo".
-That form is associated with the PDF content model, and this template is installed on that association.
+In 2016, this template was associated with the PDF content model.
+As of 2018, this template is retired.

 template_fsu_circa2016_FullMODS_GirlsOwnAnnual.xml
 Installed on FSU's site.
 There is a duplicate Full MODS form named "Full MODS_GirlsOwnAnnual".
 That form is associated with the PDF content model, and this template is installed on that association.
+In 2016, this template was associated with the PDF content model.
+In 2017/2018, this template was installed on rootSerialCModel and on intermediateCModel .

 ---
 UCF